cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 ### `get_serialization_type(self)`

-Return the type of serial data produced by `serialize` and accepted by `deserialize`.
+Returns the type of serial data produced by `serialize` and accepted by `deserialize`.
 The type represents an ID dependent on [DatalogSample](../cogment-low-level-api-guide/grpc.md#logexportersamplerequest) defined in the low level gRPC API.

 Parameters: None

 Return: _int_ - The type of the serialization string data.
-This is the type of string that is returned by `serialize`, and the only type accepted by `deserialize`; It is undefined behavior to try to deserialize the wrong type of data.
+This is the type of string that is returned by `serialize`, and the only type accepted by `deserialize`; it is undefined behavior to try to deserialize the wrong type of data.
 This value is strictly larger than 1.

 ### `serialize(self)`

-Return a binary string equivalent of the sample.
+Returns a binary string equivalent of the sample.

 Parameters: None